Chaos Calls 04: Behind the Lines

 I bark at him, “Sherwood Forest.”

 He smiles as he replies, “Oregon Pine.
 Urgent message, Sir,” while he holds out an envelope.

 I accept the envelope, open it to find two copies of orders.
-I read them, sign one with a good forgery of the Captain’s signature I spent most of yesterday learning to write, and hand the copy back to him.
+I read them, sign one with a good forgery of the Captain’s signature I’d spent most of yesterday learning to write, and hand the copy back to him.
 He slips the form into his message pouch, turns, and leaves.
 A moment later he’s galloping away while I read the orders.
 I’ve just been notified to keep an eye out for the Hero Al and to kill him if seen.
 I smile because it’s clear I’m ahead of their game, for now.

 The door opens and Monk walks in while saying, “He’s gone.
 Jack is down near the crossroads to let us know when he goes back south.”

 While nodding to him I say, “Good.
 Start alerting everyone to be ready to leave sometime tomorrow.
 We should have several days to get set up for the next messenger at Peter’s Pass.”
 He smiles as he leaves.

-Mid-morning of the next day Jack reports the messenger riding fast to the south on his way back to Seaside Citadel.
+Mid-morning of the next day Jack says the messenger is riding fast to the south on his way back to Seaside Citadel.
 I smile at him then blow my whistle hard.
 Suddenly the almost empty town is very busy with people walking out from between or behind buildings ready to ride north.

 In minutes I’m leading a group down the road on our way to the Road Project to take out the Brotherhood troops and to recruit an army to help build and defend a fortress at Peter’s Pass.
 I’ve Kira, Bridget, Victor, ten of the conscripts, and Tip with his two dogs going with me.

 Mid-afternoon we come upon a column of a few hundred prisoners on the road.
 Monk says, “I recognise the troops.
 Take out the officer and the sergeant then the rest will join us.”
 I grin as I nod yes.